hashmal/ithkuil-tools/README.md

 # ithkuil-tools

 A set of Ithkuil tools, starting with IPA generation.

- It is not ready for prime-time so it's not on NPM yet, but you can still play with it locally.

 ## Usage